Murray's Lessee v. Hoboken Land & Improvement Co.

 Den ex dem.
 Murray v.
 Hoboken Land & Improv.
 Co., 59 U.S. (18 How.)
-272 (1856), was a case before the United States Supreme Court.
-The issue adjudicated was whether a distress warrant, issued pursuant to statute, was valid and constitutional.
+272 (1856), was a case before the United States Supreme Court in which the court held that a distress warrant, issued pursuant to issued by the Solicitor of the Treasury under an act of Congress, was valid and constitutional.
+It was a use of an Article I tribunal.

 Background

 Facts

 Three cases came up from the circuit Court of the United States for the district of New Jersey, upon a certificate of division in opinion between the judges thereof.
 The dispute arose from attempts to recover money embezzled by Customs agents at the Port of New York who purchased land with stolen money.

 This case arose from an action of ejectment, in which both parties claimed title to certain property.
 Defendants claimed title under a sale by virtue of what was referred to as a distress warrant, issued by the solicitor of the treasury under an act of Congress.

 Circuit court

 The judges for the court below were in disagreement as to whether the sale was valid in that there was some question as to whether the statute that produced the distress warrant proceeding was constitutional.

 This action arose from a certified question from the Circuit Court of the United States for the District of New Jersey, in which the judges could not agree whether a distress warrant, issued pursuant to statute, was valid and constitutional.